 Deciding to bite his tongue this time, the child maintains the image of looking studiously down at his problem set, but his mind is far elsewhere.
 In the realms of his imagination, the boy ponders how the waves of the ocean would look and how to best capture the spray of the sea foam against the battered canoes as Hokusai did in “The Great Wave off Kanagawa.”
-While his fellow classmates struggle with memorizing the multiplication table, while they sweat to become the shining soccer stars during recess to captivate the attention of their female interests, the young boy struggles to complete his sidewalk chalk mural of the wildflower fields that he passes by each day and his sweat drips down on the charcoal pavements, blurring the pigments between the pastel lines.
+While his fellow classmates struggle with memorizing the multiplication table, while they sweat to become the shining soccer stars during recess, the boy struggles to complete his sidewalk chalk mural of the wildflower fields that he passes by each day and his sweat drips down on the charcoal pavements, blurring the pigments between the pastel lines.
 Years later, the artist paints in an interesting group of companions and a list of extracurriculars to keep himself productive.
 Yet, something isn’t quite right.

-All the pieces of what will become the statue of his life are present, but without a foundation.
+All the pieces of what will become the statue of his life are present, but without an armature.
 The ambition and knowledge are there, but how would he make his legacy unique?
 There is no platform to construct that breakthrough monument of self-actualization.

 For years he struggles to find that missing piece.